therealzoxide/archdots/README.md

 ## CONFIGURE THE FOLLOWING:
 Run `:TransparentEnable` in nvim for transparency
-edit computerSpecific.conf to fit the current PCs needs (sway config folder)
+edit output section in config.kdl (niri) to fit your monitors
-there are scripts in the ~/.scripts, ~/.config/sway and ~/.config/waybar directories, make them executable.
+there are scripts in the ~/.scripts and ~/.config/waybar directory, make them executable.
 configure pacman and paru to your liking.
 Add the following to /etc/greetd/config.toml:
 `[terminal]`
 `vt = 1`
 `[default_session]`
-`command = "sway"`
+`command = "niri"`
 `user = "(yourname)"`